How does it feel when someone says, “thank you” to you?

 - What are some additional ways I can show others that I appreciate them?

-- 201 Ways to Say Thank You in Words
+- 201 Ways to Say Thank You When You Are Searching For The Right Words

 - 40 Quotes About Gratitude, Appreciation, and Thankfulness

-Final Thoughts on Build a Habit of Saying Thank You With a Daily Affirmation
+Final Thoughts on Make It a Habit to Say Thank You

 Expressing your appreciation to others is such a simple way of being kind.
 We should all strive to find reasons to thank others more often.